 In Mandarin, these envelopes are called hong bao (which means "red envelope"), while in Cantonese, they are called lai see (which means "good luck").
 In China, the official language is Mandarin, but many of the people in the south speak Cantonese, a related language.

 People customarily give out these envelopes—especially to unmarried children in the family and to the children of close friends and acquaintances—at the new year.
 Many workplaces give them out to their employees on the last working day before the holiday, making them sort of like a bonus.

 Here is the link for all of the bookmark templates: Bookmark Templates for Year of the Rat.
 Each features a picture of a rat as well as the Chinese character for rat and the phrase "Happy New Year!" written in English, pinyin, and Chinese characters.

 I usually print these images onto card stock so that the bookmark will be sturdy.
 Cut along the heavy black lines on the page to separate them.

 See the photos below to see the templates.
-After that, you will see photos of finished project to give you some ideas for how to decorate the blank bookmarks.
+After that, you will see photos of the finished projects to give you some ideas on how to decorate the blank bookmarks.

 Ideas for Bookmarks With Toppers

 The last template in the above documents is blank so that you can affix whichever graphic you would like to the top of the bookmark.
 In the documents link, I've included three different designs that you can cut out and use.
-Alternately, you can have children draw a picture and then glue that to the top of the bookmark.
+Alternatively, you can have children draw a picture and then glue that to the top of the bookmark.
+See the examples below.